Class Attendance and Proceedings

 Students who have experienced substantial personal impacts resulting from Hurricane Ida that affect the student’s ability to attend live classes between September 7 and September 28 may request the ability either 1) to received attendance credit by attending classes remotely and in real time via Zoom; or 2) to receive attendance credit by certifying their attendance to the professor after viewing makeup class recordings in their entirety within 21 days of the recorded session.
 (Alternatives to certifying attendance by attending remotely and by viewing recordings should be arranged with the professor and approved by the Associate Dean for clinical courses in light of client confidentiality.)
 These detailed requests shall be provided to the Associate Dean of Student and Academic Affairs for consideration.

-Viewing a recording of a face-to-face or synchronous online class meeting does not constitute attendance for purposes of this policy.
 Students shall not exceed the number of absences prescribed below.

 Fall and Spring Semesters